peurKe/apocalyptic_translatorZ/README.md

   ![Additional information](./images/install_01.png)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![Additional information](./images/install_02.png)

-- Tick the box corresponding to the language of the TEXT and SUBTITLES you wish to read in the game and clic on "Next" button:
+- Tick the box corresponding to the subtitle language you wish to read in the game and clic on "Next" button:

-  📌 If a language is disabled, it means that it is not yet supported for the current game.
+  📌 If a subtitle language is disabled, it means that it is not yet supported for the current game.

   ![Additional information](./images/install_03.png)

-- Tick the box corresponding to the VOICE language you wish to hear in the game and clic on "Next" button:
+- Tick the box corresponding to the translation service you want to use (DeepL or Google) and clic on "Next" button:

-  📌 If the option is disabled, it means that it is not yet supported for the current game and language.
+  📌 If the option is disabled, it means that it is not yet supported for the current game and subtitle language.

   ![Additional information](./images/install_04.png)